bongaquino/k8s-secupi-gateway/infra-aws/codepipeline/staging/README.md

 # Staging CD Pipeline Setup

-This directory contains the Terraform configuration for setting up a Continuous Deployment pipeline that deploys the `koneksi-backend` application from the `staging` branch to the existing EC2 instance at `52.77.36.120`.
+This directory contains the Terraform configuration for setting up a Continuous Deployment pipeline that deploys the `bongaquino-backend` application from the `staging` branch to the existing EC2 instance at `52.77.36.120`.

 ## Overview